juicycleff/ultimate-backend/README.md

 </h1>

 <p align="center">
-  This is an enterprise scale advanced microservice pattern with GraphQL, based on Domain  (DDD) using the command query responsibility segregation (CQRS) design pattern.
+  (WiP): This is an enterprise scale advanced microservice pattern with GraphQL, based on Domain  (DDD) using the command query responsibility segregation (CQRS) design pattern.
 This is a proof of concept project designed to be extremly slim and scalable, with distributed data request and process handling and built from the ground up for production use.
 </p>
     <p align="center">
 </p>

 ## Description
-You can clone and test it out.
-Working as is with authentication using Stateles JWT pattern.
-I will be updating the readme with proper guidelines on how to use
+This should be the go to backend base for your next scalable project.
+It comes with Multi-Tenancy, following different multi-tenancy database strategy as well as different resolver patterns to identify your tenants.
+The goal is to give your next big project that extra leap to awesomeness.

 ## Features
 Software features